The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Definitions and notations

-Here we introduce some definitions and notations that will be frequently used in the paper. \begin{notation} Let~$\E{1}{K}$ be the Berkovich affine line with coordinate~$T$.
-Let~$L$ be a complete valued extension of~$K$ and $c\in L$.
+Let~$\E{1}{K}$ be the Berkovich affine line with coordinate~$T$.
+Let~$L$ be a complete valued extension of~$K$, \emph{i.e.} a ring morphism from~$K$ to a complete valued field~$L$ that is an isometry.
+Let $c\in L$.
 We set